ikjordan/picozx81/README.md

 Corrections to the tstate timings were made for `ld a,n; ld c,n; ld e,n; ld l,n; set n,(hl); res n,(hl);`
 ## Possible Future Developments
 + Add vsync (TV) based sound
-+ There are some interesting developments to extend PicoDVI to include audio over the HDMI signal
++ Experimental configurations supporting sound over the HDMI signal are available
 + Use the contents of a string variable to supply a file name to the ZX80 load and save commands
 + Support for USB gamepads as well as joysticks
 + Extend the VGA322 board type to support original DB9 joysticks